strayTrain/SimpleGameplayAbilitySystem/docs/pages/concepts/replication/replication_and_prediction.md

 3. This AbilityState gets replicated to clients via `AuthorityAbilityStates`
 4. Clients receive the AbilityState and activate their local version

-The beauty is that SimpleGAS handles all this synchronization automatically.
+SimpleGAS handles all this synchronization automatically.
 Your ability classes define the behavior, and the AbilityComponent manages the replication.

 ### Client Prediction: Instant Feedback